 Planes, trains, and automobiles are all options.
-Which one to choose depends on not only budget, but time as well.
+Which one to choose depends on not only the budget but time as well.
 Depending on your starting point, driving can add a significant amount of time to your trip.
 Flying is a fast way to travel, but it can cost more than driving, especially if you have a family traveling together.

 You will need to often add a day each way for driving.
 If your time is limited, this can cut down on the park time and relaxation time.

-While there are two airports that serve the area, there is a major benefit of flying into Orlando International Airport — Disney’s Magical Express.
+While two airports serve the area, there is a significant benefit of flying into Orlando International Airport — Disney’s Magical Express.
 This no-cost transportation takes you from the airport directly to your Disney hotel.
 The service will even deliver your bags from the airport to your room without you having to retrieve them from baggage claim.
 This, along with Disney’s extensive on-site transportation system of buses, boats and monorails eliminate the need for a rental car or personal car during a Walt Disney World stay.